bketelsen/classifier/README.md

 ## Classifier

+## Assumptions

+- You have scanned statements in a directory called "Unfiled".
+The scans have already had OCR processed and the OCR text has been added to the PDF.

 ### Getting Started
 Place a file called `classifier.toml` in your home directory.
 Use the included example as a starting point.
 Modify this file to have unique keywords for each "vendor".
 Account numbers, payment addresses, vendor name are all good choices for unique keywords.